earthwallet/wallet/README.md

 ## 🎉 Currently in Beta with over 2500 users!

-We are still in Beta, so please use it at your own risk.
-Early users and contributors may receive exclusive NFT and token drops so [join our Community Chat](https://t.me/earthwallet) today!
-Or if you are interested in helping bring crypto back down to Earth you can apply to [join the Earth Association](https://discord.gg/aemgEpMye3)!
+We are still in Beta, so please remember to backup your keys and don't store large amounts as there may be breaking changes or bugs discovered during future audits and bug bounties.
+Early beta testers and community may receive exclusive NFT and token drops so [join our Community Chat](https://t.me/earthwallet), or if you are looking apply to [join the Earth Association](https://discord.gg/aemgEpMye3)!

 :white_check_mark: Self Custody (your keys, your crypto) <br/>
 :white_check_mark: 100% Open Source <br/>